-Being the cornerstone of public health, epidemiology is the study of the distribution and determinants of health-related outcomes and diseases in populations.
+Being the cornerstone of public, international and global health, epidemiology is the study of the distribution and determinants of health-related outcomes and diseases in populations.
 Epidemiological information is the basis for planning and evaluating preventive or control strategies; it shapes policy decisions and evidence-based practices in public health.

 Statisticians needs to be able to communicate with researchers of various fields, report results, and give effective presentations.
 Developing such skills is an integral part of the program.

-Statisticians are in high demand, also in the field of epidemiology and public health.
-You will find them in public health institutes, in the role of quantitative epidemiologist, statistician as well as in the manager’s chair.
-Many are employed by universities, governmental agencies, such as health research institutes, food safety departments, health knowledge centers, regulatory authorities for clinical trials, etc..
-You will meet them at local, national, European, and international governments, throughout the globe.
-Indeed, all over the world, because statistics truly is a science without borders.
-Culture and the legal system may differ between places, but a linear regression is the same everywhere.
-We all belong to the same worldwide community!
+Statisticians are in high demand, also in the field of epidemiology and public, international and global health.
+You will find them in different institutes, in the role of quantitative epidemiologist, statistician as well as in the manager’s chair.
+Many are employed by universities, governmental agencies, such as health research institutes, food safety departments, health knowledge centers, regulatory authorities, etc. You will meet them at local, national, European, and international governments, throughout the globe.
+Indeed, solving global health and development problems is amongst the key drivers to become a statistician with expertise in quantitative epidemiology.
 Many of our former graduates originate from countries at large, complete their master training at Hasselt University, and continue towards PhD research or seek employment in yet another country.
 And yes, several have become professors, conducting path-breaking research and contributing towards training the next generation!

 Programme coordinator: prof. dr. Niel Hens (niel.hens[at]uhasselt.be)